 Section 2.
 Elimination of Positions.
 Upon recommendation by the President, a full-time faculty member under continuing contract status may be terminated or returned to annual contract due to program consolidation, reduction or elimination, or due to restriction of the required duties of the position by the Board.
 The determination of which faculty shall be retained, dismissed or returned to annual contract shall be based on the following:

-criteria listed in Article XVI.
+Criteria listed in Article XVI.

+If faculty from the same Academic Unit receive the same level of evaluation from Article XVI and a choice must be made, the faculty position of lesser professorial rank will be eliminated; if the professorial ranks are the same, then the less senior faculty position will be eliminated.

 The decision of the Board shall not be controlled by any previous contractual agreement, and in evaluation of these factors, the Board's decision shall be final.

+Section 3.
+Layoff Procedures.
 In the event that it is necessary to lay off faculty for the reasons stated above, the following procedure shall be employed (subject to the provisions outlined in the Florida Administrative Code (FAC) and State Board of Education (SBE) Rules):

 A. The College President, or designee, shall call a meeting between representatives of the Administration and of the Chapter to discuss potential solutions to the problem of unneeded personnel in a particular program or department.